isabella232/dynamic-media-classic.en-1/help/publishing-files.md

 If you want your newly republished image assets to be available sooner than the ten-hour delay, you can flush web caches on CDN.
 Flushing these web caches removes old content from CDN web caches and replaces it with your most recently published assets.

-To flush the cache, click File &gt; Invalidate CDN.
+To flush the cache, click File > Invalidate CDN.
 All selected files are removed from the cache.
 If there are no publishable assets, or if you are not a company admin, the Remove from CDN option is not available.

 >[!MORELIKETHIS]
 >